xancandal/osx-apps/README.md

 $ pop install pyzmq
 ```

-Alternative you can try [Python Prompt Toolkit](https://github.com/jonathanslenders/python-prompt-toolkit) is a Library for building powerful interactive command lines in Python.
+Alternatively you can try [Python Prompt Toolkit](https://github.com/jonathanslenders/python-prompt-toolkit) which is a Library for building powerful interactive command lines in Python.
 It ships with a nice interactive Python shell (called ptpython) built on top of the library.

 ### To create the OSX Application (Bundle)

 Create a directory named **IPythonQt.app**.
-This will create a new bundle which is a special directory that contains application and all the related files.
+This will create a new bundle which is a special directory that contains the application and all the related files.
 Create the following tree inside the directory:

 ```
 Contents